optimibi/docs/docs/documentation/Analysis/10 Exploratory Analysis.md

 ## Overview

-Datafor offers powerful exploratory analysis capabilities that allow users to explore data in reports and dashboards in real-time.
+Optimibi offers powerful exploratory analysis capabilities that allow users to explore data in reports and dashboards in real-time.

 ## 1. Slicers